 National Sweater Day

 Since 2010, over a million Canadians have participated in National Sweater Day.
-Be sure to check out stories of how some of your fellow knit-clad Canadians celebrated this year.
+Be sure to follow our blog for tips and stories as fellow knit-clad Canadians celebrate across the country.

-We hope National Sweater Day was a fun way to learn about the importance of saving energy, and inspired you to use less heat all winter.
+National Sweater Day is a fun way to learn about the importance of saving energy, and inspired you to use less heat all winter.
 Heating accounts for 80% of residential energy use in Canada, and is a significant source of emissions.
-If all Canadians lowered their thermostats by just 2 degrees Celsius this winter, it would reduce greenhouse gas emissions by about 4 megatons – equivalent to a shutting down a 600 mega watt coal-fired power station.
+If all Canadians lowered their thermostats by just 2 degrees Celsius this winter, it would reduce greenhouse gas emissions by about 4 megatons – equivalent to shutting down a 600 mega watt coal-fired power station.